-Welcome to my page Hell to Heaven!
+Welcome to my page!
 I am dedicating this page to my health journey.
 I suffered a major life threatening health scare which resulted in a failed kidney.
 I am back to health after a kidney transplant.
 Here I have described my tough journey depicting very disturbing moments as well as positive ones too.
 The blogs are listed as per the events as they took place.
 Read and don’t forget to share!
 It will help someone.

 001. It slowly creeps in and then it captures….

 We all do it.
 We get so caught up in our lives that we often fail to notice or just ignore the signals that you are receiving especially when it comes to health.
 Read more ……

 At the hospital I was in and out of that state.
 I recognized a friend and then I didn’t.
 I kept on insisting on going home and refused to cooperate with the hospital staff.
 Slowly I lost my consciousness!
 Read More…